lnnrtwttkhn/highspeed-analysis/README.md

 ## Dataset structure

 - `/code` contains all project-specific code, mainly `.Rmd` notebooks.
-The rendered versions of the notebooks can be found on the project website
+The rendered versions of the notebooks can be found on the project website at https://wittkuhn.mpib.berlin/highspeed/
-- `/data` contains relevant input datasets (here, the behavioral `events.tsv` files in the BIDS dataset (`highspeed-bids`) and the deocidng results of `highspeed-decoding`)
+- `/data` contains relevant input datasets: the behavioral `events.tsv` files in the BIDS dataset (`highspeed-bids`) and the decoding results of (`highspeed-decoding`)
 - `/figures` and `/sourcedata` are empty subdirectories that are populated with the Figures and Source Data produced by the `.Rmd` scripts in `/code`

 ## Citation